Simultaneous nonreciprocal and ultra-strong coupling in cavity magnonics

-The frequency of photon defect mode $f_{\rm{PC}}$ is 10.8 GHz (red dashed line in Fig. \ref{Fig:3}).
-As shown in Fig. \ref{Fig:3}, the coupling displayed in the density mapping images of the transmission coefficients $S_{\mathrm{ij}}$ are reversed while the direction of applied magnetic field $H$ is opposite.
-In addition, the $S_{21}$ and $S_{12}$ transmission coefficients are reversed also at the same direction of $H$.
-The results indicate a nonreciprocity with chirality in the system.
+It is noteworthy that the photon frequency $\omega_{P}/2\pi$ is 10.8 GHz (red dashed line in Fig. \ref{Fig:3}) rather than 11.03 GHz.
+This is because the magnetic moments within the YIG are not fully aligned under a low applied magnetic field (0-490 Oe), where the YIG has not yet reached saturation magnetization.
+As a result, the interaction between YIG and the defect mode of the PC weakens, preventing the system from reaching the anticrossing condition.
+However, this interaction still induces a nonlinear frequency shift in the defect mode \cite{PhysRevB.93.144420}, and the asymmetry of the microwave antennas and their positions further disrupts the degeneracy of the defect modes, leading to the splitting of the degenerate modes \cite{Phys.Lett.A.359.1}.
+Moreover, one of the degenerate modes, whose frequency decreases, couples with the FMR mode as the photon mode when the YIG is already up to magnetic saturation.

+Unlike the nonreciprocal microwave transmission induced by the cooperative effect of coherent and dissipative coupling in an open cavity-magnon system \cite{PhysRevLett.123.127202}, the nonreciprocity arises from the gyromagnetism effect and the Faraday effect in this work.
+As shown in Fig. \ref{Fig:3}, the closer the color to blue, the larger is the microwave transmission loss.